minio/mc/docs/minio-client-configuration-files.md

 ``session`` directory keeps metadata information of all incomplete upload or mirror.
 You can run ``mc session list`` to list the same.

 #### ``config.json``
 config.json is the configuration file for MinIO Client, it gets generated after you install and start MinIO.
-All the credentials, endpoint information we add via ``mc config host`` are stored/modified here.
+All the credentials, endpoint information we add via ``mc alias`` are stored/modified here.

 ```
 cat config.json